 There are two ways to apply for the wood stove rebate.
-The first is to contact one of the four local heating appliance retailers the CVRD has partnered with to deliver the 2016 program:
+The first is to contact one of the three local heating appliance retailers the CVRD has partnered with to deliver the 2016 program:

 Once your eligibility has been confirmed, the retailer will provide you a tracking number for your application, and will work with you to complete your installation, remove and decommission your old stove and complete your rebate application form.
 Ask your retailer about additional rebates available from manufacturers.

 Alternatively, if you want to purchase your new appliance from another retailer, or handle the installation yourself, contact the CVRD wood stove exchange program co-ordinator at 250-339-2241 or firstname.lastname@example.org to confirm your eligibility, get a tracking number and a rebate application form.
 Here is a list of documentation that you will have to submit with your rebate application:

 - Sales receipt for wood stove purchase (& installation);

 - Photo of old wood stove in place & specifications plate on back of stove;

 - Proof of decommissioning of old stove (date stamp on your rebate application form or date-stamped receipt from Comox Valley waste management centre); and

 - WETT inspection report of your new stove installation (if installing a wood stove or pellet stove) OR copy of your BC Safety Authority Gas Installation Permit (if installing a gas stove/fireplace).

 Once your application is complete, you can either leave it with the program partner retailer for collection by the CVRD wood stove exchange program co-ordinator, or you can mail, drop-off or email to: